-A study of the relationship between music and theatre in historical and contemporary contexts.
+NO (2020) 0.15 EFTS OL, OC 18 points A study of the relationship between music and theatre in historical and contemporary contexts.
 Emphasis is given to the analysis of performances as text, and the study of the practical function of music and theatre synergies.

-36 100-level points MUSI 365
+36 100-level points Р

-MUSI 266 Music in Film and Gaming
+MUSI 266 Film Music

-0.15 EFTS OL, OC A critical examination of film music from the late nineteenth century to present day, and the more recent phenomenon of computer game music.
+18 points NO (2020) 0.15 EFTS OL, OC A critical examination of film music from the late nineteenth century to the present day, including film music genres, composers and styles.

-R MUSI 366 SC Arts and Music MUSI 267 Music in New Zealand
+MUSI 267 Music in New Zealand

-0.15 EFTS OL, OC NO (2019) The study of historical and contemporary music in New Zealand from analytical and cultural perspectives.
+0.15 EFTS OL, OC 18 points The study of historical and contemporary music in New

+Zealand from analytical and cultural perspectives.
 36 100-level MUSI points